raguay/MyLaunchBarActions/README.md

 This action is triggered with **ft-inbox**.
 It allows you to type any text and have it appended to the bottom of that tag.
 Therefore, if you have a todo list with a tag of @inbox, you can type **- I need to do this** and it will be added to the todo list properly.

+Quick Edit
+---

+The three actions **Quick Edit Copy.lbaction**, **Quick Edit Paste.lbaction**, and **Quick Edit Set Editor.lbaction** are used to perform a similar function as the now defunct program **QuickEdit**.

+To use these actions, you have to first set your default **Quick Edit** editor by having it as the topmost application when you run the **Quick Edit Set Editor** action.
+The **Quick Edit** functionality is now usable.

+With the application open that contains text you want to edit in another application, run the **Quick Edit Copy** action.
+Then make your changes and run the **Quick Edit Paste** action.
+The text will be copied back to the original application.

 [Customct.com](http://customct.com)
 ---